 The Geographic Distribution report will be the report to look at if you are interested in expanding to a specific geographic market through this potential partner.
 You can identify what percentage of their website’s traffic comes from those markets and how engaged their audiences are in each region (pages per visit, avg. visit duration, bounce rate).

 Likewise, if you see that your site has great traffic in a region that your prospect does not, this is a great selling point to tell them that working with you would allow them to reach a new market for their business.

 5. Analyze Their Traffic Strategy

 Do you know where their traffic comes from?
-Using the Traffic Sources report you can see the division of their website traffic coming from search, social media, referrals, direct, and paid traffic (Google Ads).
+Using the Traffic Journey report you can see the division of their website traffic coming from search, social media, referrals, direct, and paid traffic (Google Ads).

 You can see the amount of each channel’s contribution to the site’s total traffic and look deeper into the specific top referring sites, search engines and social networks sending traffic to the site.

 This is another way to see their strengths and weaknesses in bringing traffic to their website.
 You can identify their top channels and make plans to leverage their strengths for your business.